Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![tst2](./assets/tst2.png)

 I hope you have enjoyed this post and have learned something new.
-You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Azure-Private-Link-Service-Internal-APIM/code). :heart:
+You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Azure-Private-Link-Service-Internal-APIM/code) page. :heart:

 ### _Author_